Famous Myth | Mesopotamia and Palestine, Egypt, Modern Europe, Greece, XXth century, Middle age, Asia

 Famous Myth

-Understanding the myth will one day be one of the most useful discoveries of the 20th century.
+Understanding the famous myth will one day be one of the most useful discoveries of the 20th century.
 Western man is no longer the master of the world: in front of him, he now no longer has “natives”, but interlocutors.
 It is good that we know how to initiate the dialogue: it is essential to recognize that there is no longer a solution of continuity between the “primitive” or “backward” world and the modern West.
-We must be aware of what is still mythical in a modern existence”.
-Here are some famous myth from around the world:
+We must be aware of what is still mythical in a modern existence, such as: Mesopotamia and Palestine, Egypt, Modern Europe, Greece, XXth century, Middle age and Japan.

 Mesopotamia and Palestine